Places to visit in a Marrakech tour guide

 Itinerary in the souks of Marrakech

 The best place to make your mark is Jemaa el-Fna, the main square in Marrakech and the beating heart of the medina from where, like arteries, the souks radiate in all directions.
-The place is bubbling with energy, the excitement peaking at dusk. do not miss this place during your Marrakech guided tour.
+The place is bubbling with energy, the excitement peaking at dusk. do not miss this place during your Marrakech tour guide.

 Go north through the Ableuh souk (olive souk) and take west in the Quessabine souk to reach the small Bab Fteuh square.
 From there, take rue Mouassine straight north (if a souk can extend in a straight line).